Three students wearing safety glasses gather around a laptop in a lab, discussing their work.

 Undergraduate degree programs

-Our bachelor’s degree programs prepare you for a career in modern manufacturing or graduate school
+Our bachelor’s degree programs prepare you for a career in modern manufacturing engineering, manufacturing systems and robotics.

 Bachelor’s degree programs